Sports cars, gym membership, new clothes, emotional affairs, sexual trysts, trophy wives, grey divorce- what does a midlife crisis look like?

 Modern middle-aged women have more income and financial stability than in previous generations.
 Looking at the grey divorce trend, many women no longer need to be in a marriage to have basic resources and security.

 So, what are some of the basic ideas around a midlife crisis?
 Where does it come from and how can we avoid it?

 A midlife crisis is loosely defined as an emotional crisis of identity and self-confidence that can occur in early middle age (courtesy of Dictionary/Oxford Languages).
 You might be feeling a transition of identity or maybe it’s a sense of emotional turmoil in this season of life.
 Doubt, confusion, and a deep desire for change are also common during a midlife crisis.

 What Causes Female Midlife Crisis?

 Left alone with her husband, many women find that there is not much to talk about anymore.
-Raising kids kept the marriage busy but prevented the couple from building long term connection and emotional intimacy.
+Raising kids kept the marriage busy but prevented the couple from building long-term connection and emotional intimacy.
 Feeling disconnected and unsatisfied with their marriage, some women begin to wonder if they are falling out of love with their husband.
-Work may no longer satisfying, and you might feel like your life is a daily routine of ho-hum boredom.
+Work may no longer satisfy you, and you might feel like your life is a daily routine of ho-hum boredom.

 5 Clues You Are Having A Midlife Crisis